-I have been a WPEngine hosting user for more than a year but eventually I’m fed up of their overage charges.
-Despite of offering cutting edge technology for hosting WordPress blog, the way they bill their client (Including me) is unacceptable.
+I have been a WPEngine hosting user for more than a year but eventually, I’m fed up of their overage charges.
+Despite offering cutting edge features for hosting WordPress blog, the way they bill their client (Including me) is unacceptable.
 I have talked about overage charges from WPEngine in my review video over here.
-In this tutorial I will show you how to migrate your WordPress blog away from WPEngine using SSH and sFTP.
+In this tutorial, I will show you how to migrate your WordPress blog away from WPEngine using SSH and sFTP.

-One of the limitation of WPEngine is it only allow access via sFTP and doesn’t give ssh access on demand, more over you can’t run commands to zip or unzip your wp-content folder, so when you are moving away from WPEngine, you need to ask their support team to create a single archive file of your WP-content folder.
+One of the limitations of WPEngine is it only allow access via sFTP and doesn’t give ssh access on demand, momoreoverou can’t run commands to zip or unzip your wp-content folder, so when you are moving away from WPEngine, you need to ask their support team to create a single archive file of your WP-content folder.
 It’s a good idea to ask them to also take a backup of your WordPress database, so that you can quickly migrate everything with few commands.
-In my case I was moving away from WPEngine to Cloudways.
+In my case, I was moving away from WPEngine to Cloudways.